 Montrose is a tiny city located in the state of Iowa.
 With a population of 729 people and just one neighborhood, Montrose is the 375th largest community in Iowa.
-Montrose has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Montrose was built prior to World War II, making it one of the older and more historic cities in the country.

-When you are in Montrose, you'll notice that it is more blue-collar than most other communities in America.
-37.28% of Montrose’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Montrose is generally considered to be a blue-collar town.
+37.28% of the Montrose workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Montrose is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Montrose who work in office and administrative support (13.61%), personal care services (11.54%), and management occupations (7.69%).

 The per capita income in Montrose in 2022 was $35,878, which is upper middle income relative to Iowa and the nation.
 This equates to an annual income of $143,512 for a family of four.
 However, Montrose contains both very wealthy and poor people as well.